 A color atlas of cross sectional anatomy in the axial plane which serves as an anatomic reference text.
 Link

-Cardiac Infarct, Arterial Hypertension, Gallery of images from echocardiography, join of all texts to facilitate its interpretation.
-Capture, processing and visualization of medical images.
+Cardiac Infarct, Arterial Hypertension, Gallery of file from echocardiography, join of all texts to facilitate its interpretation.
+Capture, processing and visualization of medical file.
 Link

 Simple, easy to understand tutorials on echocardiography.
 Link